This is the final draft of an essay that will be published in Understanding Nietzsche, Understanding Modernism by Bloomsbury Publishing in 2018.

 From the foregoing readings we have sketched a perspective that places Dylan Thomas at odds with Pauline Christianity.
 Indeed, we can safely say that he is not a Christian and does not share the castigation of sexuality – vis-a-vis its “unicorn evils.”
 What is at stake is his message, or in Nietzsche’s sense, his revaluation of values that hammers against a traditional culture which he seeks to radically transform.
 Such a message, after all, contributes to the activating sense of his poetry in contemporary Welsh culture and beyond.
 Thomas was a Modernist, we will remember, and on the cusp of his poetic lyrical world stood his post-Darwinistic, post-Einsteinian, post-Freudian and decidedly anti-establishment personality and world-view.

 Such a joyful and Dionysian sense of remembrance still attends Dylan Thomas in the popular engagement of poetic associations, festivals and institutions devoted to his literary engagement.
 It should be emphasised that Dylan Thomas’ contribution to the Modernist poetic protect was the rebirth of poetry as spoken word.
-Revived from its death and stagnation upon the silent page, poetry and the musical voice infused the singular perspective of a poet with the power of communication and mass effect.
+Revived from its death and stagnation upon the silent page, poetry and the musical voice, as with Edith Sitwell, infused the singular perspective of a poet with the power of communication and mass effect.
 Poetry became an agent of change in a culture dominated by the suffocating monotony of a staid Mandarin academic caste and a tired ecclesiastical regime of limited appeal.
 Poetry disseminates not only a message of contestation, but also a divergent way of life outside of the strictures of traditional mores.
 Poetry was the only voice of resistance in a decadent culture, one which orchestrated not only the bonfire of innocents in the First World War, but also enabled fascist atavisms to provoke a second conflagration.
 It is the poets who sing of these tragedies, condemning these negligent outrages, giving voice to the masses of faceless suffering and reminding us of our freedom to resist the seemingly inevitable.

-With the ascendance of Dylan Thomas as an Icon of culture, there are, we have seen, attempts to turn the rebellious poet into a plaster saint, even a near-Christian (as if, amidst a constant state of forgetfulness, Christianity can still be considered something unproblematic).
+With the ascendance of Dylan Thomas as an Icon of culture, there are, we have seen, attempts to turn the rebellious poet into a plaster saint, even a near-Christian (as if, amidst a constant state of manufactured forgetfulness, Christianity can still be considered something unproblematic).
 Rowan Williams, the former Archbishop of Canterbury, for instance, in his article “Myth-busting: Rowan Williams on Dylan Thomas”, ends with evidence from Welsh poet Vernon Watkins to the effect that Dylan Thomas lived a Christian life.
 Such a statement, of course, sounds like a rear-guard defence of a moribund church as it refuses to truly meditate upon the reasons for Dylan Thomas’ rebellion against Christianity.
-He followed the pathway carved out by his father – though in his own manner – and, in his letters, Thomas explicitly – and mockingly – attacked the churchgoers and the anti-erotic St Paul:
+He followed the pathway carved out by his Nietzschean father – though in his own manner – and, in his letters, Thomas explicitly – and mockingly – attacked the churchgoers and the anti-erotic St Paul:

 Thank God it’s dark.
 Now I can’t see the people outside.
 I might be in a world of my own, owing nothing but the seeds of hate to all the dark passers scuttling to the rub-a-dub-dub in the bebatted belfries of the stinking churches, scuttling homewards again or out on their half-frustrated amatory expeditions after the sin of love has been emphasised by St Paul and his pimply apostles.

 Nevertheless, Williams, like a carrion bird sniffing out scents of “spirituality” in the druidic Thomas, applies his own “angelic magic” to his reputation, descrying his echo of and appeal to adolescents and his celebration of tragic joy as “embarrassing”.
 Inexplicably, and not even with an inkling of our contemporary post-Christian, secular culture, he claims it is “patronising” to remember Thomas as a “doomed Dionysus.”
 Williams contends Thomas must instead be regarded as a great, though troubled poet, whom we must ultimately regard as a cautionary tale.
-He turns Dylan Thomas from a bohemian subversive into a Christian morality play – forgetting Dionysus is a symbol of rebirth.
+He turns Dylan Thomas from a bohemian subversive into a Christian morality play – forgetting Dionysus as a symbol of tragic rebirth.

 Seeking to close off any Pagan or Nietzschean (read Modernist) interpretation of Thomas, Williams seeks to rub out those aspects of Thomas’ character which do not conform to his “churchy” perspective, insulting Dylan Thomas and his admirers (regardless of age) from the self-appointed ground of an alleged seriousness, sobriety and virtue.
 Yet, we would be more truthful to discern Dylan Thomas as a “devil” (in the Blakean sense) and his work as a poetically housed existential philosophy, a poetics of mortality.

 Dylan Thomas’ poetic – albeit tragic – rebellion did not go unnoticed – he had forked his way into the heart of mass, popular and academic culture.
 Living with an intensity that many would never dare, he sought to enact a cultural revolution before his self-prophesied demise.
 This evokes the vertiginous freedom at the heart of Nietzsche’s eternal recurrence of the same and life conceived as an artwork, a self-given mytho-poetic destiny amid the fate of mortality.
 There is clearly an extensive resonance between Nietzsche and Dylan Thomas.
 At the same time, however, it would be mistaken to merely consider Dylan Thomas as somehow a derivation of Nietzsche.
 Just as it is the case with W.B.
 Yeats, the Nietzschean dimension of Thomas’ work lies more in the “Nietzsche event,” of the anti-establishment opening attendant upon his name.
-In a similar, though much more profound, manner than the Ginsberg’s obscenity trial, the Nietzschean opening resonated with revolutionary political and cultural movements, resulting, for instance, in the overthrow of the Chinese monarchy in 1911.
+In a similar, though much more profound, manner than the Ginsberg’s obscenity trial, the Nietzschean opening resonated with revolutionary political and cultural movements, contributing, for instance, to the zeitgeist which overthrew of the Chinese monarchy in 1911.

 Dylan Thomas was also such an event, but despite his artistic kinship with Nietzsche, he remains original and differently aligned in terms of his political and cultural orientations.
 Thomas’ reference to Marxian terminology was no accident, something he repeated (and joked about) on stage during his final tour of McCarthyite America, shortly before his death.
 While Nietzsche inspired him as an artist, Thomas did not see that as an obstacle to having markedly leftist political leanings.
 After all, did not Nietzsche himself ask us: this is my way, what is yours?
 But, in agreement with Nietzsche, he sought a less realist – or merely atheistic – interpretation of the mortal significance of tragic existence.

 In the end, “And death shall have no dominion,” sets before us a spiritual crossroads.
 We are left with a clever poetic repetition of the motif of “pushing up daisies.”
 Beyond this, we have only a nameless apprehension of the singularity of life.
 Yet, what is it or who is it that is unsatisfied by a single, mortal life?
-That which is thrown into relief by Thomas are the lovers, the daisy, life itself – even as they are fatally haunted by the shadow of death.
+That which is thrown into relief by Thomas are the lovers, the daisy, this life itself – even as they are fatally haunted by the shadow of death.
 He enacts a revaluation of values: from the narcissism and greed of those demanding personal resurrection to the gratitude of the nunc stans and the joy of the carpe diem.

 All in all, in a final consideration of the trials and tribulations of the Dylan Thomas myth – and of his reputation more generally as an artist and as a persistent target of moral surveillance – it would be fitting to end by simply stating that there is no dishonour in dying young, just as there is no honour in merely living to be old.
 That which is essential, Nietzsche remarked, is the creator – the child finding the world in its innocence.
 In this light, let us end with the first stanza of “Vision and Prayer” by Dylan Thomas.